-Euroquiz is a fun and exciting way for pupils to learn about Europe and practise their foreign language, while developing teamwork and problem solving skills.
+Euroquiz is a fun and exciting way for pupils to learn about Europe and practise their foreign languages, while developing teamwork and problem solving skills.
 The Euroquiz competition is for Primary 6 pupils and is open to all primary schools across Scotland.
-Heats take place in each local authority area between January and March 2017, and the winning teams will be invited to attend the Euroquiz National Final held in the Scottish Parliament in May 2017.
+Heats take place in each local authority area between January and March 2018, and the winning teams will be invited to attend the Euroquiz National Final held in the Scottish Parliament in May 2018.
 The Euroquiz is run by the Scottish European Educational Trust (SEET) and heats are organised in collaboration with each local authority.

 - Each school may enter one team of four contestants.
 Substitutes may attend the heat but will only be allowed to take part if one of the team members has to withdraw.

 - To enter your team, please complete the Registration Form for schools and return to your local authority Euroquiz organiser.
 All schools in Scotland will receive this information directly from their local authority organiser.
 If you have not received a form or do not know who your local organiser is, please get in touch with SEET: email@example.com